patperry/corpus/README.md

 whenever necessary.
 You can process a large data set seamlessly without loading everything into RAM at the same time.

+For more information on JSON support in Corpus, see the notes on [JSON as understood by Corpus][corpus-json].

 ### Text segmentation